Current Fellows

 Abdoul Jalil Djiberou Mahamadou, PhD is a Postdoctoral Fellow at the Center for Biomedical Ethics working on the identification of ethical, social, and legal considerations arising in the context of AI and the drug discovery process in partnership with GSK.ai.
 Prior to his appointment at Stanford, Dr. Djiberou completed a Mitacs Industrial Postdoctoral Fellowship at Simon Fraser University where he worked on the identification of lifestyle factors contributing to successful cognitive aging in older adults’ population using Machine Learning techniques.
 He holds a Ph.D. and an M.Sc. in Computer Science and an M.Eng. in Applied Mathematics from Université Clermont Auvergne, and a B.Sc. in Applied Mathematics from Sidi Mohamed Ben Abdellah University.
 His Ph.D. dissertation focused on the development of new unsupervised machine learning models and their applications to health data mining.
 In 2019, Dr. Djiberou was named the best Nigerien student in France based on academic performance by the Réseau des Etudiants Nigériens de France.

-Jenny Clark Schiff, PhD is the Clinical Ethics Fellow at the Stanford Center for Biomedical Ethics.
-Jenny completed her Ph.D. in Philosophy at The Graduate Center of The City University of New York in 2024 (September conferral).
-Her dissertation focused on poorly understood medical conditions that are, in large part, “invisible” but can be profoundly disabling to patients (e.g. myalgic encephalomyelitis/chronic fatigue syndrome, Long COVID, postural orthostatic tachycardia syndrome, and irritable bowel syndrome).
-Jenny is interested in how to improve the doctor-patient relationship in settings of uncertainty, and how to better design medical institutions and medical education to care for patients with poorly understood medical conditions in a more just and humane manner.
-While pursuing her Ph.D., she was an Ethics Fellow, and then a Senior Ethics Fellow, at the Icahn School of Medicine at Mount Sinai.
-Jenny has taught or assistant taught philosophy and bioethics courses to graduate students at New York University and undergraduate students at The City College of New York.
-She received her B.A. in Philosophy from Columbia College.
-In 2014, Jenny was awarded a Fulbright research grant to study Philosophy and Education in Italy through affiliations with the University of Naples Federico II and the University of Padua.
-Jenny also has an M.A. in Italian Literature and an M.A. in English Education, both from Columbia University.
+Jenny Clark Schiff, PhD, MA, MA is the Clinical Ethics Fellow at the Stanford Center for Biomedical Ethics.
+She has research interests in reproductive ethics, disability ethics, and bioethical issues in sport.
+Dr. Schiff completed her PhD in Philosophy at The Graduate Center of The City University of New York in 2024.
+Her dissertation focused on poorly understood medical conditions that are, in large part, “invisible” but can be profoundly disabling to patients (e.g. myalgic encephalomyelitis/chronic fatigue syndrome, long COVID, and postural orthostatic tachycardia syndrome).
+She is interested in how to improve the doctor-patient relationship in settings of uncertainty, and how to better design healthcare systems and medical education to care for patients with poorly understood medical conditions in a more just and humane manner.
+While pursuing her PhD, she was an Ethics Fellow, and then a Senior Ethics Fellow, at the Icahn School of Medicine at Mount Sinai, where she facilitated ethics didactic sessions for medical students and various residency programs.
+She has also taught or assistant taught bioethics and philosophy courses to graduate students at New York University and undergraduate students at The City College of New York.
+Dr. Schiff is s 2014 recipient of a Fulbright research grant to study Philosophy and Education in Italy.
+She has an MA in Italian Literature and an MA in English Education, both from Columbia University.
+Dr. Schiff was a four-year member of the Varsity Women’s Lacrosse team as an undergraduate at Columbia and served as Co-Captain her senior year.
+She is a cellist in the Stanford Medicine Orchestra and enjoys following international women’s soccer.

 Rachel Ungar, PhD, is a Postdoctoral Fellow in the Stanford Training Program in ELSI Research (T32) at the Stanford Center for Biomedical Ethics.
 Her graduate research was in computational genomics focused on multiomics approaches in Stephen Montgomery’s lab.
 She was an active member of the Undiagnosed Diseases Network, and GREGoR rare disease consortia focused on transcriptomic methods and data standards.
 She also examined the impact of rare variants and sex on the X-chromosome.
 During her PhD, she co-created and taught a course expanding ethics education to bioscientists (GENE 220: Genetics, Ethics, and Society) and evaluated its impact.
 During her postdoc, Rachel aims to use her background to integrate genomics and ethics, beginning with ethical considerations for rare and undiagnosed disorders.
 Rachel received her PhD in Genetics at Stanford.
 She earned her Bachelor of Science in Biology at the University of Arkansas with minors in mathematics and computer science.